carpentries-incubator/frictionless-data-agriculture/_episodes/01-introduction.md

 >
 > What extra information could you provide to make this dataset easier to use for other researchers?
 {: .discussion}

+## Frictionless Python Module ##
+The Frictionless Python module is used for creating, editing, reading and manipulating Frictionless Data.
+The module is split into X parts with the following uses:
+1.
+2.

+In the following lessons we will be using the `describe` functions to create a schema and add metadata to it.

 ## Goals ##
 Over the following lesson episodes we will see how Frictionless Data can be used to support FAIR data, learn how Frictionless data packages are structured and describe tabular datasets and use the Frictionless python libraries to convert our three CSV files into a Frictionless Tabular Data Package.